aceeric/learn-dex/first-touch.md

 ## 2. Run the Dex server in Docker

-This step uses the dev server configuration in `./examples/config-dev.yaml` in the cloned repository.
+This step uses the dev server configuration in `./examples/config-dev.yaml` in the cloned Dex repository.
 Since the dev configuration wants to store the SQLite database in `/examples` in the container we mount the host `/tmp` directory to `/examples` in the container because the container does not include that directory:
 ```
 docker run\
   --name dex\